How To Simplify Mezzio Application Configuration with ConfigProviders

 In any application there are a lot of moving parts, which can lead to a lot of complexity — especially when it comes to configuration.
-Given Zend Framework’s flexible nature, this can easily be the case — if we’re not careful — requiring a lot of supporting configuration.
+Given Mezzio’s flexible nature, this can easily be the case — if we’re not careful — requiring a lot of supporting configuration.
 ConfigProvider classes, however, make managing application configuration very maintainable, even intuitive.
 This tutorial shows how to implement them.

 In any application there are a lot of moving parts.
 This, if we’re not careful, can lead to a lot of complexity, making the code expensive to maintain.